jz393/jz393.github.io/writing/8-quiet-second-love.md

 </span>

 the incandescent glow of youth
-riding bikes by the lake
+we rode bikes by the lake
 under weeping willow trees
 you comforted me when i scraped my knee